davidmoten/rtree/README.md

 The greek earthquake data (38,377 entries) when placed in a default RTree with `maxChildren=10` takes up 4,548,133 bytes in memory.
 If that data is serialized then reloaded into memory using the `InternalStructure.FLATBUFFERS_SINGLE_ARRAY` option then the RTree takes up 1,431,772 bytes in memory (approximately one third the memory usage).
 Bear in mind though that searches are much more expensive (at the moment) with this data structure because of object creation and gc pressures (see benchmarks).
 Further work would be to enable direct searching of the underlying array without object creation expenses required to match the current search routines.

+As of 5 March 2016, indicative RTree metrics using flatbuffers data structure are:

+* one third the memory use with log(N) object creations per search
+* one third the speed with backpressure (e.g. if `flatMap` or `observeOn` is downstream)
+* one tenth the speed without backpressure

 Dependencies
 ---------------------
 As of 0.7.5 this library does not depend on *guava* (>2M) but rather depends on *guava-mini* (11K).
 The `nearest` search used to depend on `MinMaxPriorityQueue` from guava but now uses a backport of Java 8 `PriorityQueue` inside a custom `BoundedPriorityQueue` class that gives about 1.7x the throughput as the guava class.